What Makes a Tree Protected and How Do I Find Out

 FAQs:

-What happens if I carry out work on a protected tree without permission?
+What happens if I conduct work on a protected tree without permission?

-If you do work on a protected tree without the appropriate permissions, you could face significant fines, and possibly even jail time.
+If you work on a protected tree without obtaining the necessary permits, you could be facing significant fines, and possibly even jail time.

 Conclusion